-a.
+- a.
 The District is fortunate to have the only functioning water bank in the state of Kansas.
 This provides a unique opportunity to allow for additional flexibility in the water use of the area while implementing real water conservation.
 In the early years (2005-2010), there was little participation in the Association due to restrictive rules, an uninformed public, and confusing methodologies.
 The Association has addressed these issues through public outreach meetings and amendments to statutes, rules, and policies governing water bank activity.
 In recent years there have been significant advances in the participation from area water users.
 It is anticipated that this growth will continue in coming years.
 The Association is beginning another evaluation as required by statute by an independent panel of experts in water law, economics, geology, and hydrology.
-The District intends to work with the Association to update the programs to promote the movement of water away from highly sensitive areas within the Rattlesnake Creek subbasin.
+The District intends to work with the Association to update the programs to promote the movement of water away from highly sensitive areas within the Rattlesnake Creek subbasin. - b.

-- b.
 The review process will take time to be completed.
-As a result, it is difficult to estimate the outcome of the review in addition to the timeliness of the updates. - c.
+As a result, it is difficult to estimate the outcome of the review in addition to the timeliness of the updates.
+The District will work closely with the Association to ensure that the Association programs continue to provide area water users with flexible water conservation options. - c.
 The District has partnered with The Nature Conservancy ("TNC") to pursue funding to incentivize the transfers of water out of areas of concern.
 The intent of this funding is to provide added financial incentive to water users in priority areas to deposit water into the Association for use outside of these priority areas.
 By providing financial incentive it is believed that this will further promote these transfers and provide added water conservation for areas of high impact to the stream channel.